Health Benefits of Papaya Leaf Juice

 Caution: Papaya leaf juice is horribly bitter and extremely potent.
 Start with only one tablespoon a day and work up to a maximum of two tablespoons a day, if taking for therapeutic purpose.
 Drink it neat.
-DO NOT drink water (or other fluids) immediately after, to allow the concentrated juice to work its miracle.
+DO NOT drink water (or other fluids) immediately after, to allow the concentrated juice to work.

-How much papaya leaf juice to take?
+How much papaya leaf juice should you drink?
 Just about 50ml (less than 2 ounces) a day of the juice is enough to help bring up the blood platelet count.

 For health maintenance, consume just one tablespoon a day of papaya leaf juice for its antioxidant and anti-inflammatory properties.